uyohn/lucky-wheel/README.md

 - If you want ot play around with the demo: Set up script URL for *app.js* in *public/demo.html* at line no. 94

 - Log in to **Admin panel**: go to *yourdomain.com/admin* and log in with username: *admin* and password *admin1*.
 Here you can manage everything.

+# WARNING: there might be broken links, so just look around.
+Also you need to put in your DB credentials and so on...